decarv/gsoc24/README.md

 This will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while being able to measure potential optimizations implementations.

-Second, I propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase, here I intend to investigate the potential necessary changes of structure of the main code, considering (a) the usage of io\_uring, (b) the different configurations for epoll (e.g. edge vs. level trigger), (c) cache performance, (d) optimizations with memory layout, (e) reducing system calls, (f) vectorization of read and writes.
+Second, I propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase, here I intend to investigate the potential necessary changes of structure of the main code, considering (a) the usage of io\_uring to replace epoll or to complement its work, (b) the different configurations for epoll (e.g. edge vs. level trigger), (c) other optimizations (e.g. cache performance, memory layout, reducing system calls, vectorization).

 The tests and the profiling should lead the development after each commit.

-## .
+### 2.1.
 Phase 1 Details

-pgagroal uses a default main loop configuration for libev, which uses epoll and io\_uring where needed.
+Let's first understand how pgagroal uses libev so we can replace the library.

+First, pgagroal calls `ev_default_loop` to set the `struct ev_loop* main_loop` with a configuration set by `pgagroal_libev`.
+This functionn reads the configuration and decides the backend option that will be passed to `ev_default_loop`, which is one of the I/O multiplexing options available to Linux.
+Depending on configuration engine set in pgagroal's config.
+However, this step is not necessary as only epoll and/or io\_uring will be used.

-This main loop is fed by pgagroal main code with main file descriptors, file descriptor for management and file descriptor for postgres server.
+This main loop is fed by pgagroal main code with signals watchers, main file descriptors, file descriptor for management, file descriptor for postgres server, file descriptors for metrics, and with timer watchers.

 For each monitored file descriptor, there is a callback defined by pgagroal and called by the event loop.